jvlax/WBC/README.md

 this will remove a person from the list of active reps or taxis

-ex: /wbc remove taxi <player name>
+ex: /wbc remove taxi Myname

+this is mainly for taxis that change location, if you remove a rep they will be added again next time they log in

+unless they uninstall the addon

 `/wbc taxi <boss>`